 At Becky’s Boutique, some of our gold pieces have 14, 18 and 24 carat gold vermeil pendants and charms, as these pieces can only be made through casting.

-It is worth noting that while there is a place for gold vermeil in all of our jewellery boxes, at Becky’s Boutique we use it sparingly as it can tarnish and may need replating over time.
+It is worth noting that while there is a place for gold vermeil in all of our jewellery boxes, it may need re-plating over time.